 The Service Pupil Premium - A Guide for Parents

 If you wish to ask any questions about the strategies we use to combat the challenges that children can face, or you have specific concerns for your child during difficult times (e.g. transition, deployment, resettlement etc.), please contact the school to discuss these.
 We would always rather know so that we can help, rather than waiting for worries to grow.
 Mrs Cafferty (Deputy Head) overseas Pupil Premium in school and can be contacted directly by email; email@example.com

-At Le Cateau, we recognise the wide range of needs and the impact they have upon individiuals and their families so we use the SPP to support individuals.
+At Le Cateau, we recognise the wide range of needs and the impact they have upon individuals and their families so we use the SPP to support individuals.
 The rationale behind our spending of the SPP is to ensure that the funding supports the wellbeing of every pupil in the school.
 Whilst aspects of our provision may not be directly relevant to one particular child at a specific point in time, the pupil may well come to need this in the future.
-For example, a child may not have any parental deployments one year (thus not need the support of our Learning Mentor), but may experience this, and require support, the next.
+For example, a child may not have any parental deployments one year (thus not needing the support of our Learning Mentor), but may experience this, and require support, the next.
 By using our SPP to provide such a mentor, the option is there for children whenever the need arises.